FuelRats/pipsqueak3/TESTING.md

 pytestmark = pytest.mark.category
 ```

 Test categories are listed in [pytest.ini](./pytest.ini).
-It may be necessary to run tests locally without using the ``database`` or ``api`` markers if you do not have these available.
+It may be necessary to run tests locally without using the ``database`` or ``api``.
 This can be done by running py.test in the following manner:
 ```
 pytest -m "not (database or api)"
 ```